paritytech/grandpa-bridge-gadget/docs/beefy.md

 A **round** is an attempt by BEEFY validators to produce BEEFY Justification. **Round number** is simply defined as a block number (or rather the Commitment for that block number) the validators are voting for.
-Rounds ends when the next round starts or when we receive all expected votes from all validators.
+Round ends when the next round is started or when we receive all expected votes from all validators.

 Validators are expected to:
 1. Produce & broadcast vote for

-### Session boundaries
+### Round Progression / Boundaries / Selection

 TODO